-As you prepare your application materials, follow and pay close attention to the Application Checklist.
-All items must be submitted by the deadlines listed below.
+As you prepare your application materials, follow and pay close attention to the Application Checklist (Step 1 below).
+All items must be submitted by the deadlines listed.
 No application materials or application fees will be returned if an applicant does not match with the USU DI.
-If you haven't already, we recommend you review the USU DI Admission Requirements, 10 Great Reasons to Consider the USU DI, and read through the questions on the Frequently Asked Questions page.
+If you haven't already, we recommend you review the USU DI Admission Requirements, watch What Makes the USU DI Different, and read through the questions on the Frequently Asked Questions page.

 Pre-Select Applications are due, including DICAS online application and supplemental materials.

 The pre-select application process is only available to current Utah State University DPD students or its graduates.

 Instructions for pre-select are outlined at the bottom of this page under Pre-Select Application Process.